EPdeJ/cyclingplots/README.md

 # cyclingplots
-Erik and Uncle R teach you how to make beautiful cycling plots.
+Here's how to make beautiful cycling plots.
 Like this one!
 <img src="https://github.com/EPdeJ/cyclingplots/blob/main/Yilan-Wulling.png">